John Ausonius: Shooting spree

-In 1979 Ausonius became a Swedish citizen.
+In 1979, Ausonius became a Swedish citizen.
 He had a strong hatred for immigrants and foreigners.
 These beliefs led him to start looking for immigrant criminals to kill.
 Eventually, he was tired of this and decided to simply kill any immigrant.
 He hoped that this way, he would scare all immigrants out of Sweden.

-Between 1981 and 1982 Ausonius served in the Swedish army and thus learnt how to use weapons.
+Between 1981 and 1982, Ausonius served in the Swedish army and thus learnt how to use weapons.
 But his personal weapons were of poor quality, very likely because Ausonius had modified them.
 He sawed off the barrel and the stock of his first rifle to make it shorter, and he fitted the Smith & Wesson revolver with a silencer.
-This modification may have been the key to his failures in killing most of his victims as it deviated the bullet's trajectory and consequently caused him to miss his victims.
+This modification may have been the key to his failure in killing most of his victims as it deviated the bullet's trajectory and consequently caused him to miss his victims.
 It was amateurishly done and damaged the weapon's performance.